Anal vein thrombosis recurs repeatedly

 Rare, but possible, if the thrombus ruptures. |

-Why an anal vein thrombosis keeps recurring – the central triggers
+Why an anal vein thrombosis keeps recurring – the main triggers

-Recurrent anal vein thromboses rarely have a single cause.
+Recurring anal vein thromboses rarely have a single cause.
 Often, several factors interact.
-Strong pressure during bowel movements – for example, due to constipation – is one of the most important triggers.
-But chronic diarrhea, sitting for too long, intense strength training, or regularly lifting heavy loads also strain the perianal vessels.
-Added to this are hormonal influences such as pregnancy, breastfeeding, or phases of intense stress, which can change the bowel and vascular tension.
-People with weak connective tissue or a family predisposition also develop anal vein thromboses more frequently and are more prone to recurrences.
+Strong pressure during bowel movements—such as from constipation—is one of the main triggers.
+But chronic diarrhea, prolonged sitting, intense weight training, or regularly lifting heavy loads also strain the perianal vessels.
+Added to this are hormonal influences like pregnancy, breastfeeding, or periods of intense stress, which can affect the bowel and vascular tone.
+People with weak connective tissue or a family history are also more likely to develop anal vein thromboses and tend to have more recurrences.

 |